ChrisVeJa/GlobalShock/README.md

 # **GLOBAL SHOCKS: Heterogeneous effect in small open economies**
+## List of codes
 ### [1.1] Master program
 Requisites: Random, DataFrames, XLSX, LinearAlgebra, Statistics, StatsBase, Distributions, Plots, CSV, RCall, JLD;
 .jl files to include: `GSshock`,`GSComp`, `fcns`, and  `part1`

-A briefly explanation of the master program
+A briefly explanation of the master program (this is a pseudo-code please dont try to run it)
 ```julia
 using Random, DataFrames, XLSX, LinearAlgebra, Statistics,
 	StatsBase, Distributions, Plots, CSV, RCall, JLD;